RUDRAKSH-7/Game-Launcher/README.md

 # Developer Notes:

-This utility is purely depended on built-in python modules, doesn't require any sort of installation of third-party modules
+This utility is purely dependenton built-in python modules, doesn't require any sort of installation of third-party modules
 ### Modules used
 pickle
 subprocess